-Passes are available to GDRA Property Owners and their immediate family, related persons or other permanent residents of the household.
+Pool memberships are available to GDRA Property Owners and their immediate family, related persons or other permanent residents of the household.
+Pool memberships are also available to qualified renters where the Owners have transferred amenity rights per GDRA Transfer of Rights form.
+Owners must contact info@glenshiredevonshire.com to request a Transfer Form.

-Members without Passes
+Members without Pool Memberships